spayefin/NVIDIA-CUDA-Setup/README.md

 ## Step 4: CUDA Toolkit

  - [Download CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive)
+ - - any of the version (previous and current) which is mentioned on the pyttorch website can be

 ## Step 5: cuDNN

  - [Download cuDNN](https://developer.nvidia.com/rdp/cudnn-archive)

 ## Step 6: Install PyTorch